-One of the biggest myths surrounding cottonmouth is that ingesting or vaping weed won’t cause it.
+One of the biggest myths surrounding cottonmouth is that ingesting or vaping cannabis won’t cause it.
 In reality, whether you prefer concentrates, combustion, or edibles, cottonmouth is a possible side effect.

-In the medical community, cottonmouth is known as Xerostomia.
+In the medical community, cottonmouth is called xerostomia.
 It’s described as a reduced salivary flow and is commonly associated with cannabis use.
-It’s often recommended not to smoke weed if you don’t have anything around to drink.
+A standard recommendation is not to use marijuana if you don’t have any beverages to hand.
 Once the mouth dries out, the cottonmouth travels to the throat.

 Understanding Cottonmouth: Why Do We Have Saliva?

-Human saliva is made up of 98% water and is produced by three pairs of glands.
-These consist of the following; the parotid, sublingual, and submandibular glands.
-The latter is also known as the SMG.
+Human saliva consists of 98% water and is produced by three pairs of glands.
+These consist of the parotid, sublingual, and submandibular glands.
+The latter is also called the SMG.

 Saliva is a critical part of our everyday lives.
-Its main function is to protect our mouth and help to keep it smooth.
-The smooth sensation is essential because the mouth needs to be smooth enough for food to be easily able to slide down the throat.
-This doesn’t only prevent choking, but also allows for quick access to essential vitamins, nutrients, and minerals.
+Its primary function is to protect our mouth and help to keep it smooth.
+The smooth sensation is essential because it enables food to slide down the throat easily.
+This prevents choking and allows for quick access to essential vitamins, nutrients, and minerals.

 You can think of a throat without saliva as a person sliding down a giant water slide without any water on it.
 Painful, right?
-This is where those very important saliva glands come into play.
-The SMG produces around 70% of the saliva in your mouth and is thus the most important gland.
+This is where those essential saliva glands come into play.
+The SMG produces around 70% of the saliva in your mouth and is thus the most crucial gland.

 What’s the Connection Between Dry Mouth and Cannabis?

-Essentially, the real cause of cottonmouth has got to do with how cannabinoids interact with the ECS.
-THC is the main psychoactive ingredient in cannabis, and it’s thought to be the main culprit in cottonmouth.
-It’s a powerful cannabinoid, and when it enters the body, the THC binds to endocannabinoid receptors, including ones in the mouth.
-It temporarily shuts down the communication lines between the nervous system and the saliva-producing glands, and this causes the mouth to dry up.
+Essentially, the real cause of cottonmouth relates to how cannabinoids interact with the ECS.
+THC is the main intoxicating ingredient in cannabis and is thought to be the main culprit in cottonmouth.

 Hacks to Combat Dry Mouth When Smoking Weed

 If you consume cannabis regularly, it’s a good idea to stay hydrated.
-Our mouths produce saliva for a reason, and it’s important to keep hydrated.
+Our mouths produce saliva for a reason, and it’s essential to keep hydrated.

-With this in mind, there are a few cottonmouth treatment methods that you can use to restore any moisture that you may lose when smoking weed.
+Here are a few cottonmouth treatment methods that you can use to restore any moisture lost when using marijuana.

-For anyone who uses weed several times a day, this is an important one.
-Regular marijuana consumers constantly interrupt the flow of saliva, and this causes dehydration in the throat and mouth.
+For anyone who uses cannabis several times a day, this is an important one.
+Regular marijuana consumers continuously interrupt the flow of saliva, causing dehydration in the throat and mouth.

-Once the cottonmouth fully sets in, you will probably notice that even a glass of water won’t treat it completely; you will feel like you need to drink five more!
+Once the cottonmouth fully sets in, you will probably notice that even a glass of water won’t fully help.
+Instead, you will feel like you need to drink five more!
 One of the best ways to avoid this is by hydrating before and after a session.
-If weed is a regular part of your life, water should be too.
+If marijuana is a regular part of your life, water should be, too.

-Chewing stimulates saliva production, which means that it can help with dry mouth.
-A single strip of chewing gum may be all you need to help stimulate the saliva glands once again.
+Chewing stimulates saliva production, which means it can help with dry mouth.
+A single strip of chewing gum can stimulate the salivary glands once again.
 If you’re not a fan of chewing gum, you can also use things like dried fruit and beef jerky.

 Some mouthwashes are made specifically to combat cottonmouth.
-So shop around, and look into replacing your regular mouthwash with one that prevents and treats dryness.
+Shop around, and look into replacing your regular mouthwash with one that prevents and treats dryness.

 Candy is one of the quickest fixes for cottonmouth.
 A small Jolly Rancher should have you salivating again without needing any water.
-Alternatively, there is also candy that is made to fight dry mouth.
+Alternatively, there is also candy created to fight dry mouth.

-Similar to water, this is also a great way to combat cottonmouth – simply chew on some ice.
-It’s all about keeping the mouth moist, and ice can be very effective for this.
+Like water, this is also a great way to combat cottonmouth – simply chew on some ice.
+It’s all about keeping the mouth moist, and ice can be beneficial for this.

-This doesn’t work for everyone as for some it will cause mucus.
-Milk is high in fat which helps to cover your throat and mouth reducing the dryness.
+This doesn’t work for everyone, as for some, it will cause mucus.
+Milk is high in fat, which helps to cover your throat and mouth, reducing dryness.

 Final Thoughts on Weed and Cottonmouth

 These days, there are a variety of ideas and methods to deal with cottonmouth.
 From staying hydrated to chewing some candy or ice, you can find a way to overcome the dry mouth sensation as it arises.
-While it is an annoying side effect, in the greater scheme of things, it’s not that serious and is fairly easy to treat.
+It is an annoying side effect.
+However, in the greater scheme of things, it’s not that serious and is relatively easy to deal with.